 Where do you make your clothes?

 Most of our products are made in Europe - Italy and Portugal predominantly.
-Our warehouse is also located in Portugal which makes the logistics easier and reduces our carbon footprint as a company.
+Our warehouse is also located in the United Kingdom which makes the logistics easier and reduces our carbon footprint as a company.
 As we source our fabrics, natural dyes and technologies globally due to the scarcity, nature and origin of some of these innovations, it was crucial for us to produce everything in one place.
 We chose Portugal for the quality of their factories, labor law compliance, and range of factories with the latest eco certifications.
 It was also important for us to partner with factories and people who share our ideas and are ready to incorporate the latest and best eco innovations, technologies and sustainable processes.
 They are ready to experiment with us, so this partnership is key for us.

 We work with like-minded manufacturers we can partner closely with and visit often—location is important for us to ensure our travel footprint is minimal.
 We also want to ensure the high standards of staff welfare and quality output.

 Yes.
 For example, the factory that creates the yarn for our Seaweed Fiber T-shirt has several certificates: Fair Trade, Global Organic Textile Standard, BCI and Global Recycled Standard.
 Our yarn is made into cloth at an Italian factory that fully complies with all the eco-toxicological parameters requested by national and international regulations, from REACH to GB 18401 for China.
 In 2017 they also received certification from the Italian Textile & Health Association, the institution that works together with the Italian Health Care Ministry to focus on eco-toxicology in the garment industry.
 One of our garment production facilities is in Portugal, which has its own sustainability goals to reach and they have started by enlarging their facilities and placing solar panels in order to reduce the consumption of energy.